 Mt Nebo (2680 feet / 817 m above sea level) is the highest summit in the northern Abarim Mountains, on the eastern side of the Dead Sea overlooking the Plains of Moab to the south-east of Jericho (see Map 46 & Numbers 27:12).
 In c.1406BC, Moses climbed Mt Nebo to look out across the ‘promised land’ of Canaan just before he died.
 He was then buried in an unmarked cave at the foot of the mountain.
 Some believe the apocryphal story that the ‘lost’ Ark of the Covenant was also hidden here by the prophet Jeremiah just before King Nebuchadnezzar of Babylon sacked Jerusalem in 587 BC (see 2 Maccabees 2:4-8).

-6th century mosaic in the Church of Mt Nebo (Jerzy Strzelecki)
+6th century mosaic in the Moses Memorial Church on Mt Nebo (Jerzy Strzelecki)